 Hypothermia - Cold Weather Health Risks

-If someone is exposed to cold and inadequately protected, their body will first try to generate more heat through shivering to maintain a normal temperature.
-If the body can't stay warm by these means, it will start trying to decrease heat loss by decreasing blood flow to the extremities to minimize cooling.
+If someone is exposed to cold and inadequately protected, their body will try to generate more heat through shivering to maintain a normal temperature.
+If the body can't stay warm by this, it will start trying to decrease heat loss by decreasing blood flow to the extremities to minimize cooling.
 Finally, if the loss of heat carries on despite these measures, the body will slow its metabolism to minimize its need for fresh blood flow and oxygen supply.

 If it is inevitable, then the sooner the body reaches the final step, the better chance of survival so that the organs won't become starved of oxygen.
 For example, a core temperature of 20°C (68°F) requires only 20% of the oxygen required at normal body temperature of 37°C (98.6°F).

 This results in symptoms such as shivering, numb hands and other extremities and reduced manual dexterity.
 Complex skills such as skiing become more difficult, the victim may also feel tired and may argue and become uncooperative.
 The beginnings of hypothermia are notoriously difficult for the victim to spot themselves, they will often be strongly denied.

 Difficulty in performing tasks such as fastening up clothing, putting on gloves, a hat etc. or taking them out of a rucksack may result in the victim getting irritated and ending up not bothering.
 This will of course make them get even colder.
 A fall in core temperature of only 1°C can slow reaction times and impair judgment leading to poor decisions.